KuoLinTang/Flask_Practicing/README.md

 ## COMMENTS
 * We use Python Flask framework to design the app
 * We use Selenium to scrap item data
+* We use Docker to containerise the app with a base Python image